Live Long, Live Fully. Term Life Offers Basic, Affordable Coverage That Protects Loved Ones For A Set Period Of Time.

 What’s Term Life Insurance?

 What is term life, and what does term length for life insurance mean?
-It’s simple: you pick a set period of time, known as a level term premium period, such as 10, 15, 20, or 30 years, to be covered by insurance.
+With term life insurance, you pick a set period of time, known as a level term premium period, such as 10, 15, 20, or 30 years, to be covered by insurance.
 This length of time is known as the “term.”
-Based on the amount of coverage you purchase, your loved ones will receive a guaranteed2 amount of money in the event that you’re not able to be there.
+Based on the amount of coverage you purchase, your loved ones will receive a guaranteed amount of money in the event that you pass away.
 Your named beneficiaries will receive a payment for the pre-agreed amount.

 The Benefits Of Term Life

-Term life insurance is an affordable way to make sure your family is covered in the event that you’re no longer able to be with them.
+Term life insurance is an affordable way to make sure your family is covered in the event that you pass away.
 While it doesn’t have a savings component, it’s the simplest way to provide coverage for your loved ones.
+Some of the benefits of term life insurance include:

 1 Guardian, its subsidiaries, agents, and employees do not provide tax, legal, or accounting advice.
 Consult your tax, legal, or accounting professional regarding your individual situation.